 - Modern Message, the pioneer of review gamification, has a high volume of reviews for the properties it represents.
-Nearly 68 percent of properties on Modern Message have more than 50 reviews per property.
-On an average, a property has 109.3 reviews on Modern Message as compared to the national average of 72.32 reviews per property. - Sites (ApartmentGuide.com, Rent.com, and ApartmentRatings.com) which allow survey companies to feed reviews for their clients have the second-highest number of reviews.
+Nearly 88 percent of properties on Modern Message have more than 50 reviews per property.
+On an average, a property has 158.42 reviews on Modern Message in August as compared to 109.53 in April 2017.
+This is slightly more than double the number of reviews compared to the national average of 78.55 reviews per property. - Sites (ApartmentGuide.com, Rent.com, and ApartmentRatings.com) which allow survey companies to feed reviews for their clients have the second-highest number of reviews.